remaudcorentin-dev/python-marmiton/README.md

 - name: name of the recipe
 - ingredients: string list of the recipe ingredients (including quantities)
 - steps: string list of each step of the recipe
+- cook_time: string, cooking time of the recipe
+- prep_time: string, estimated preparation time of the recipe

 ### Usage / Example :